quantera-tech/QuantumGuard-paper/Paper/Paper.md

 ### 2.3 8×8 Grayscale Image Conversion
 For each section marked as present, the first 64 bytes are extracted (or zero‐padded if the section length is shorter) to form a 64‐element vector.
 This vector is reshaped into an 8×8 matrix, with each byte value (0–255) interpreted as a grayscale pixel intensity.
 The resulting 8×8 images can be optionally saved as PNG files for visual inspection.
 Sections flagged as missing do not produce images but carry a “missing” flag, ensuring that absent data is explicitly tracked through the pipeline.

+### Stage 2 – PCA30 Reduction and Angular Hybrid Embedding
+---

+### 2.4 Data Preparation for PCA
+All 8×8 section images across the dataset are flattened into 64‐dimensional vectors.
+Binaries lacking a particular section are excluded from the PCA training set but are recorded by index so that the final transformed datasets maintain a consistent ordering.

+### 2.5 Section-Specific PCA30 Training
+A separate Principal Component Analysis model with 30 components is trained on the valid 64‐dimensional vectors for each section.
+During training, the explained variance ratio for each component is recorded, and the cumulative variance is expected to exceed 85%.
+The PCA implementation uses singular value decomposition with the “full” solver to maximize numerical stability.

+### 2.6 PCA Transformation
+Once trained, each PCA model transforms its corresponding section’s vectors (including placeholder vectors of all –1 for missing sections) into 30‐dimensional feature representations.
+Present sections thus yield informative 30‐element vectors, while missing sections consistently map to constant –1 vectors, enabling uniform feature dimensions across all samples.

 ## Reference

 Quertier, R., Smith, J., & Zhao, L. (2023). _Distributed Quantum Convolutional Neural Networks for Malware Detection_. [arXiv](https://arxiv.org/pdf/2312.12161)